 “We love the service provided by Tipi.
 We’ve gotten so used to a concierge service, the free events put on for us and the occasional free tickets that we don’t know how we’ll come when we inevitably leave.” – Sam A, Tipi resident

 Property developer Tipi has debuted a trio of sought-after developments in Wembley Park – Montana & Dakota, Alto and Landsby.
 All are available on a rental-only basis, with a set of Tipi perks including no fees or deposits, Wi-Fi and bills included, plus a round-the-clock support team.
+These developments have been rated some of the best places to live and rent in Wembley.

 “The location of the development is great: close to transport, food and groceries.
 The apartment being a new build is quite nice.
 The insulation also seems quite great – we hardly need to turn on the heater.
 The flat is not too expensive compared to ones closer to Central London, but I’ve heard it’s more expensive than neighbouring non-Tipi flats.” – Tenant V, verified resident at Montana & Dakota